xray-imaging/7bm-docs/docs/source/general_controls/data_download.rst

 - Activate an end point on your computer (see `Globus EndPoint <https://www.globus.org/globus-connect-personal>`_)
 - Transfer the data to your computer.
 Note that the APS data volumes are read only through the Globus Online interface.

-Another resource with instructions regarding retrieval of data saved with the APS data management system can be found `here <https://git.aps.anl.gov/DM/dm-docs/-/wikis/DM/HowTos/Getting-Data-From-Globus>`_
+Another resource with instructions regarding retrieval of data saved with the APS data management system can be found on the`howTos <https://git.aps.anl.gov/DM/dm-docs/-/wikis/DM/HowTos/Getting-Data-From-Globus>`_

 Raw Data Viewer